divc13/Unified-Portal-For-Hall-Automation/README.md

 python manage.py runserver
 ```
 Go on the localhost web address which must have been printed on the terminal.

-## Deployment

-The web app is deployed at: https://upha.pythonanywhere.com/

 ## Demo run
 ![Screenshot](https://github.com/divc13/Unified-Portal-For-Hall-Automation/blob/e6049ef7f54690a1fa47d1bcfaf8d0656a4894a6/templates/static/demo_run_screenshot.jpg)